 - Write down the names of witnesses to the accident; and

-- Contact an attorney for help determining whether to file for workers’ compensation or pursue a personal injury lawsuit.
+- Contact a workers’ comp attorney for help determining whether to file for workers’ compensation or pursue a personal injury lawsuit.

 It’s important to take immediate action after your accident so that your employer doesn’t dispute your claim.
 Notifying your employer, “I fell at work,” and seeking medical attention will alert them to the severity of your injury.
 Evidence gathered at the scene of your fall at work and witness statements can help validate your version of events.